feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 5 days

-**Desscription:** As a user, I want a variety of levels, so that the gameplay doesn't become to similair.
+**Dessription:** As a user, I want a variety of levels, so that the gameplay doesn't become to similair.

 **Confirmation:**